 - And they are not to live for themselves (2 Cor 5:15)

-They are also called to act like Jesus in how they relate to others:
+Therefore, Christian disciples are to act like Jesus in how they relate to others.
+For example:

 - Unashamedly sharing the gospel message with those who don’t know Jesus (Mark 8:38, 16:15)

 - And mentoring (“discipling”) other Christians as well (1 Cor.
 11:1)